DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - **II: Act honorably, honestly, justly, responsibly, and legally**
       - always follow the laws
       - but if you find yourself working on a project where conflicting laws from different countries or jurisdictions apply, you should prioritize the local jurisdiction from which you are performing the services
+      - Treat all members fairly.
+In resolving conflicts, consider public safety and duties to principals, individuals and the profession in that order.
     - **III: Provide diligent and competent service to principles**
       - avoid passing yourself as an expert or as qualified in areas that you aren’t
       - maintain and expand your skills to provide competent services